seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 And I do wish your honours may increase,
 Till you do live to see a son of mine
 Offend you and obey you, as I did.
-So shall I live to speak my father's words:
-'Happy am I, that have a man so bold,
-That dares do justice on my proper son;
-And not less happy, having such a son,
-That would deliver up his greatness so
-Into the hands of justice.'
-You did commit me:
-For which, I do commit into your hand
-The unstained sword that you have used to bear;
-With this remembrance, that you use the same
-With the like bold, just and impartial spirit
-As you have done 'gainst me.
-There is my hand.
-You shall be as a father to my youth:
-My voice shall sound as you do prompt mine ear,
-And I will stoop and humble my intents
-To your well-practised wise directions.
 And, princes all, believe me, I beseech you;
 My father is gone wild into his grave,
 For in his tomb lie my affections;